gravity-ui/uikit/src/components/lab/Breadcrumbs/README.md

 ### Events

-Use the `onAction` prop as a callback to handle click events on items.
+Use the `onAction` property as a callback to handle click events on items.

 <!--LANDING_BLOCK